 As new properties come under our stewardship, care is taken to not only create a cosy getaway but also to ensure that each building has its character preserved.
 In addition to the preparation of our new cottages and our major refurbishment projects, all our properties require on-going care to ensure that they will be enjoyed by future generations.

 In 2015 we unveiled Malt House at Cotehele Quay, Cornwall, a Grade II listed building which has been lovingly restored to provide accommodation for up to 6 people.
 We were also delighted to open Treleddyd Fawr, a traditional Pembrokeshire cottage creating a cosy base for two.
+In 2016 we completed Gordon's Cabin, the former linhay which is now a s cosy cottage for two.

 Set on the real estate around Blickling Hall in the glorious part of north Norfolk.